AndreCDiniz/PosGoExpert/README.md

 ## License

-This repository is distributed under the [MIT License](LICENSE.md) (example).
+This repository is distributed under the [MIT License](LICENSE.md).
 Feel free to use and modify the code according to the terms described.
 However, please do **not** share proprietary materials from the Full Cycle course that violate their rights.

 ---